Impelon/PyGVisuals/README.md

 - [Homepage](https://impelon.github.io/PyGVisuals/)
 - [Documentation](https://impelon.github.io/PyGVisuals/)
 - [GitHub](https://github.com/Impelon/PyGVisuals)
-- Also check out [Pygame GUI](https://github.com/MyreMylar/pygame_gui) for a more modern and extensive GUI Library for pygame.
+- Also check out [Pygame GUI](https://github.com/MyreMylar/pygame_gui) for a more modern and extensive GUI Library for pygame

 ## Help Wanted
 Suggestions (& requests), bug-reports and contributions are welcome.
 If you have any ideas how to help me with this please comment on the respective issue.